-- 1 Service Configuration name which is mapped to a specific Collector implementation. - 2 The interval at which the service is to be collected. (in milliseconds). - 3 Marker to say if service is user defined, used specifically for UI purposes. - 4 Service is collected only if on. - 5 Assign performance data collection metric groups named default. - 6 Enable threshold evaluation for metrics provided by this service. - 7 Run the SnmpCollector implementation for the service named SNMP
+- 1 Service Configuration name which is mapped to a specific Collector implementation. - 2 The interval at which to collect the service. (in milliseconds). - 3 Marker to say if service is user defined, used specifically for UI purposes. - 4 Service is collected only if on. - (5) Assign performance data collection metric groups named default. - 6 Enable threshold evaluation for metrics provided by this service. - 7 Run the SnmpCollector implementation for the service named SNMP